opnfv/sfc/docs/release/scenarios/os-odl-sfc-noha/scenario.description.rst

 SFC needs changes in OVS to include the Network Service Headers (NSH) Service Chaining encapsulation.
 This OVS patch has been ongoing for quite a while (2 years+), and still has not been officially merged.
 Previously, SFC used NSH from a branched version of OVS based on 2.3.90, called the "Pritesh Patch".
-In the OpenDaylight Boron SR2 release, SFC was changed to use a newer, branched version of OVS based on 2.6.1, called the "Yi Yang Patch".
+In the OpenDaylight Nitrogen SR1 release, SFC was changed to use a newer, branched version of OVS based on 2.6.1, called the "Yi Yang Patch".